Same-day peptide prescription questions

 Same-day access should mean same-day review, not automatic approval

 Patients often search for fast peptide access because they want to avoid clinic delays, insurance friction, or no-prescription sellers.
-A safer online clinic can collect an intake quickly, but the important step is still medical decision-making.
+Peptide12 can make intake, status updates, and records collection efficient, but the important step is still medical decision-making.
 The clinician should review whether the requested care is clinically appropriate and whether online evaluation is enough for that patient.

 • Fast intake is reasonable; automatic checkout for prescription peptide medications is a red flag.